-3. Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
+- 3. Feasibility: Which of the required data elements are not routinely generated and used during care delivery?
 Which of the required data elements are not available in electronic form (e.g., EHR or other electronic sources)?
 What are your concerns about how the data collection strategy can be put into operational use?

 - No concerns.
 Administrative data measure

-- appears feasible/operational
+- no feasibility concerns

 - No concerns

-- Feasible-generated via claims
+- Feasible via claims data

 - None

 - No concerns.
-The measure uses data already collected by hospitals
+The measure uses administrative claims and enrollment data already collected by hospitals

-- Data elements are routinely generated during usual care delivery
+- Data elements are commonly available.
+Data collection might be a problem given the model dependence on social risk factors that are not commonly accounted for in typical hospital admissions.